7 Weight Loss Tips That Lower Your Diabetes Risk

 Sugar—derived from the various healthy fruits and vegetables we eat—is what our bodies run on; we can't function without it.
 But when you suffer from diabetes, that very same substance can wreak havoc.

 Your digestive system turns brunch into glucose—the form of sugar your body uses for energy—and sends it into the bloodstream.
 Zap!
 You got energy.
 But glucose is actually toxic when it lingers in the bloodstream, so when the glucose hits, your pancreas—a large gland located near your stomach—produces insulin, a hormone, and sends that into the bloodstream as well.
-Insulin is your body's air traffic controller: it takes command of all your glucose and directs it into your cells, where it can be used for rebuilding muscle, for keeping your heart pumping and your brain thinking, for exercising, or even singing or dancing.
+Insulin is your body's air traffic controller: It takes command of all your glucose and directs it into your cells, where it can be used for rebuilding muscle, for keeping your heart pumping and your brain thinking, for exercising, or even singing or dancing.

 But overeating on a consistent basis—or taking in too many calories too quickly, like when we eat sweets or drink sweetened beverages—turns insulin into the boy who cried wolf.
 Eventually your body's insulin receptors—the docking stations where insulin parks glucose—begin to ignore insulin's instructions.
 That's a condition known as insulin resistance.
 After several years, the pancreas gets fed up with producing all that ineffective insulin and begins to produce less than you need.
 This is called type 2, or adult-onset, diabetes.
-(Given that poor diet is the major risk factor, it's no surprise that 80% of people with type 2 diabetes are overweight.)

 Glucose builds up in the blood, turning toxic and damaging the blood vessels, which is why diabetes can result in blindness, impotence, amputation, and other horrible afflictions.
 But remember, the body needs that glucose, which is now overflowing from the bloodstream and passing out through the urine.
 So at the same time too much sugar is killing you, you don't have enough sugar in your cells to keep your body functioning.
 You feel fatigue and unusual thirst, and you begin losing weight for no apparent reason.
-You get sick more often, and injuries are slow to heal, because your body is losing its ability to maintain itself.
+You get sick more often, and injuries are slow to heal because your body is losing its ability to maintain itself.

 More than 10% of the American population has diabetes, and more than a third of us have elevated blood sugar levels.
 Several studies indicate, though, that belly fat is strongly correlated with risk factors such as insulin resistance, which sets the stage for type 2 diabetes.
-Reducing belly fat via exercise and a healthy diet are the two best ways to prevent and manage the disease.
+Reducing belly fat via exercise and a healthy diet are two of the best ways to prevent and manage the disease.

 Discover something fishy.